 It helps to defend against the sign of the sun and decrease the risk of skin cancer.
 It is formulated with helioplex for superior sun protection for your skin.

 For small cuts and blisters, especially for trekkers.
 Recommended 1 pack of regular compeed blister plasters and a pack of fabric plasters.

 It helps to measure oxygen saturation directly through a blood sample and changes in blood volume in the skin, producing a photoplethysmogram.
 It gives you a spot to read on oxygen saturation and your heart rate.

 It is very useful for a quick wash before eating.
 It helps to kill the most germs, just one spray of Purell Advanced Hand Sanitizer kills as many germs.

-Toiletries such as travel toothbrush, toothpaste, generic shampoo, a bar of soap as well as spools of toilet paper.
-In such emergency, this toiletries items help you while going for trekking.
+Toiletries such as travel toothbrushes, toothpaste, generic shampoo, a bar of soap as well as spools of toilet paper.
+In such an emergency, these toiletry items help you while going trekking.